Gage-BCCA/failed-algorithm-generator/posts/learning-rust-part-1.md

     }
 ```

-We can use the built-in Path library to do this.
-It's simple and elegant.
 Create a new path using the `target` variable that we created earlier, and call the `exists()` function.
 This function returns a boolean, which, if it's true, we should `panic!` and crash the program.

 ## Creating the File
 This part is a continuation on the `if` statement we created above.
 If we find that the file does *not* exist, let's move onto creating the file.